hlfernandez/owANOVA/README.md

 owANOVA
 ========================

-A simple web application implemented with R and Shiny to perform one way ANOVA with didactical purposes, allowing students to see all the ANOVA required calculations.
+A simple web application implemented with R and Shiny to perform one way and repeated measures ANOVA with didactical purposes, allowing students to see all the ANOVA required calculations.

 Requirements
 ------------